-Defining device items provide a more user-friendly way to name data in the device.
+Defining device items provides a more user-friendly way to name data in the device.
 Defining device items is optional.
 Use device items to access data in the DAServer and devices connected to the DAServer.
 Device items consist of two pieces: a name and an item reference.
 You can specify either from your client.

 The device item name is an alternative name for the item reference.
 It is an "alias" or a label for the data in the device.
-This label can be used instead of the item reference when you create the client application.
+You can use this label instead of the item reference when you create the client application.

 The item reference identifies data in the device.
 The item reference is a PLC memory reference.
 Each device's memory reference can have a different format.
-For more information, see Item Reference Descriptions on page 49.
+For more information, see Item Reference Descriptions on page 43.